PFC Ludogorets Razgrad: Foreign players

 Up to twenty foreign nationals can be registered and given a squad number for the first team in the First League, however only five non-EU/EEA nationals can be used during a match day.
 Those non-EU/EEA nationals with European ancestry can claim citizenship from the nation their ancestors came from.
-If a player does not have European ancestry he can claim Bulgarian citizenship after playing in Bulgaria for five years.
+If a player does not have European ancestry he can claim Bulgarian citizenship after playing in Bulgaria for five years, or if the Republic of Bulgaria has an interest in their naturalization, or if the person has made special contributions to the Republic of Bulgaria in the field of sports.